Fabulously-Optimized/fabulously-meta/README.md

 # Fabulously Meta

-A web API used to power the Fabulously Optimized Website.
+A web API used for additional features on the Fabulously Optimized Website.
+Currently not hosted or used.

 This API collates a mod list, changelog and various information from the Modrinth and GitHub APIs.
 All responses are cached for 5 minutes to prevent spam to the Modrinth and GitHub APIs.

 ## Routes

-Currently the API can be found at `https://fabulously-meta.mineblock11.dev/` - however this will certainly change.

 - `/v1/modpackVersions` - Get a list of all modpack versions, the latest version and the latest pre-release version.

-### Expected Response
+#### Expected Response
 ```json
 {
   "versions": [...],